 Pam Didner: I 100% agree with everything you said.
 Oh my God, you are just like singing in my years.
 Great!

 Pam Didner: Understood.
 So that sounds like you guys, over some time, built that very, very solid and seamless relationship.
 And I have encountered a lot of marketers.
 They did not have that kind of luxury.
 They are in the manufacturing segments.
-They have to buy third-party tools.
-They have to ramp their salespeople.
-They have to ramp their marketing people.
+So, they have to buy third-party tools, ramp up their salespeople and marketing people.
 They must ensure the process is in place or the system before quantifying and measuring the sales contribution.

 And they always encounter, in terms of sales, are not meeting them halfway.
 What are the nuggets or the wisdom you can share with the people who are kind of in the trenches and make an effort?
 I wanted to work with the sales salespeople, but salespeople always kind of brushed it off.